pietroglyph/fow/ferry-tempo/README.md

 If you don't have a different WiFi network that you can use, then [create a new issue](https://github.com/pietroglyph/fow/issues/new) with a description of your problem.
 ### Other Issues/Reading Serial Output
 If you open a GitHub issue, the first thing you will probably be asked to do is capture the device's serial output.
 If you are a more technically inclined user you might want to try this *before* posting an issue, as the output may provide some helpful troubleshooting tips (regardless of the type of issue).
-If that sounds like your situation, or if you're just curious about what your Mini is doing, then this is the section for you!
+If that sounds like your situation, or if you're just curious about what your FERRY TEMPO is doing, then this is the section for you!

-After you have connected your Mini to your computer over USB, try one of the following:
+After you have connected your FERRY TEMPO to your computer over USB, try one of the following:
  * If you have the Arduino IDE, open the serial monitor (looks like a magnifying glass at the top right hand corner of the screen), and set the baud rate to `115200`.
  * If you have PlatformIO installed, run `platformio device monitor -b 115200` in the terminal (you may need to run `export PATH=$PATH:~/.platformio/penv/bin` to make this command work).